Is CBD still legal in 2026?

 - Plain CBD is non-intoxicating and federally legal when sourced from compliant hemp.

-- The 2026 cap (0.4 mg total intoxicating cannabinoids per container) targets intoxicating products, not CBD.
+- The 2026 cap (0.4 mg total THC per container) is measured as a quantity per package, not as a level of effect.

 - Your state may have its own rules, so check locally.